Diosk2k/dv_idmenu/README.md

 ## Dependencies

 - es_extended (Make sure you have this resource installed)
+- esx_menu_default
+- async
+- jsfour-idcard

 ## Installation

 1. Place the script in the resources folder of your FiveM server.
-2. Add 'start [script name]' to your server.cfg file.
+2. Add 'start dv_idmenu' to your server.cfg file.

 ## Note